arpit-mittal-ds/Data-Architect/3 - Designing Data Systems/Lesson-4-Data-Warehouse/ReadMe.md

 Decision makers can no longer wait a couple of days for a report to be generated; they are compelled to make **quick decisions** if they want to **remain competitive**.
 Every day, TV ads offer low-price warranties, instant price matching, and so on.
 How can companies survive on lower margins and still make a profit?
 The key is in **having the right data at the right time to support the decision-making process.**

+### Business Intelligence

 Companies and software vendors first addressed these multilevel decision support needs by creating autonomous applications for particular groups of users, such as those in finance, customer management, human resources, and product support.
 Applications were also tailored to different industries such as education, retail, health care, and finance. **This approach worked well for some time, but changes in the business world, such as globalization, expanding markets, mergers and acquisitions, increased regulation, and new technologies, called for new ways of integrating and managing decision support across levels, sectors, and geographic locations.** This more comprehensive and integrated decision support framework within organizations became known as **Business Intelligence**, with DW at it's core.

 BI is not a product by itself, but a **framework of concepts, practices, tools, and technologies** that help a business better understand its core capabilities, provide snapshots of the company situation, and identify key opportunities to create competitive advantage.
-In general, BI provides a framework for:
+In general, **BI provides a framework for:**

 • **Collecting and storing** operational data (ODS)

 • **Aggregating the operational data** into decision support data (Data Warehouse)

 • **Analyzing** decision support data to generate information

 • **Presenting** such information to the end user to support business decisions Making business decisions, which in turn generate more data that is collected, stored, and so on (restarting the process)

 • **Monitoring** results to evaluate outcomes of the business decisions, which again provides more data to be collected, stored, and so on

 • **Predicting** future behaviors and outcomes with a high degree of accuracy (ML)